Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

    You have created two vertices and an Edge, which Blender will use as the first height and angle vector.
 #.
 Now, in the Transform Panel, in the median, clicking in the Global coordinates,
    for the (X, Y, Z) coordinates, put (-2, 0, -1).
-#.
-Right Click :kbd:`RMB` in the other vertex,
+#. :kbd:`RMB` click on the other vertex,
    and again, type its coordinates for (X, Y, Z) to (-2, 0, 1).
    This will create a straight vertical line with 2 Blender units of Height.
 #.
 De-select and select everything again with the shortcut :kbd:`A`.
    (See Fig. :ref:`fig-mesh-screw-profile`)
 #.
-Place again your cursor at the center.
+Again, place again your cursor at the center.
 (Repeat step 2)
 #.
 At this point, we will save this blend-file to recycle the
-   Spring for another exercise; click with :kbd:`LMB` in *File*, it is placed at the header of the Info editor, (At the top left side), and choose *Save as*.
+   Spring for another exercise; :kbd:`LMB` click on *File*, located in the header of the Info editor, (at the top left side), and choose *Save as*.
-   Our suggestion is to name it *Screw Spring Example.blend* and click in *Save as blend-file*.
+   Our suggestion is to name it *Screw Spring Example.blend* and click on *Save as Blender file*.
    You can also use the shortcut :kbd:`Shift-Ctrl-S` to open the File Browser in order to save your blend-file.
 #.
 Click Screw and adjust the Steps and Turns as you like and we have a nice spring,